 To find out what backlinks you have, go to ahrefs free backlink checker tool, and enter the URL for the page, post, or content that you want to see the backlinks to.
 Keep in mind, this is a free tool so it’s a bit limited in terms of the information it shows you, but it will give you the general information you need to make decisions; and if you want to do a deeper dive, you may want to consider upgrading to the paid version of their software that removes all the limitations.

-Basically, backlinks are important; if you have content that has a lot of backlinks, but also has low traffic, you should absolutely keep it as it’s likely helping your overall SEO strategy.
+Basically, backlinks are important; if you have content that has a lot of backlinks, but also has low traffic, you should absolutely keep it as it’s likely helping your overall SEO strategy, and changing it could affect your rankings.

 Keep it Consistent

-Much like your overall digital strategy and marketing strategy is never finished, your content strategy should constantly be evolving, changing, and adapting based on what your audience wants and how the market changes.
+Much like your overall digital strategy and marketing strategy are never finished, your content strategy should constantly be evolving, changing, and adapting based on what your audience wants and how the market changes.

 By performing a content audit on your website regularly, perhaps every 6 months to a year or so, you’ll be able to build out a solid content strategy that is more valuable for your visitors and your SEO strategy alike.